tudurom/bsc-thesis/main.typ

 to integrate them into other works #citationNeeded.
-Yet, one of the great advantages of open-source software is that, in theory, anybody can verify the quality and security of the source code, which is, public by definition.
+Yet, one of the great advantages of open-source software is that, in theory, anybody can verify the quality and security of the source code, which is public by definition.
 In practice, most people still consume this software by downloading binary executables directly #citationNeeded.
 These binaries cannot be verified to be the direct product of the source code that is advertised to be used in their compilation, and as a result, the distributor of the binaries is fully trusted to not interfere with the executables.
-As a solution to this problem, a group of free software projects formed the Reproducible Builds @ReproducibleBuildsOrg initiative, that aims to adapt software projects and build systems to generate identical build outputs, given the same compilation conditions and instructions.
+As a solution to this problem, a group of free software projects formed the Reproducible Builds @ReproducibleBuildsOrg @reproduciblebuilds initiative, that aims to adapt software projects and build systems to generate identical build outputs, given the same compilation conditions and instructions.
 This way, compiled programs are verifiable: anybody can take the source code of a reproducible program, compile it on their system,